nebari-dev/nebari/docs/source/04_how_to_guides/3_qhub-azure-deploy_guide.md

 ### Profiles

-Profiles are used to control the jupyterlab user instances and dask-workers provided by dask-gateway.
+Profiles are used to control the `jupyterlab` user instances and `dask-workers` provided by Dask-Gateway.

 ```yaml
 profiles: